paver205-png/VirtualSeed-v0-v30.2/README.md

 Special thanks to the **Gemini AI (Orion)** and **Google** for their critical role in the conceptual formalization and preparation of this paper, and to **Eli** and **Claude** for their invaluable contributions to the refinement of the VirtualSeed vision.

 ---
-*Footnote: The author expresses gratitude to Google for its help in preparing the article.*